wpcarro/url-blocker/README.md

 the `HOSTALIAS` environment variable to some file (e.g. `~/hosts`).
 I could not get this to work on my end, but if other people can successfully use this, I would prefer supporting that instead.

+## Considerations

+When I use this, I'm often adding duplicate entries in the form of `website.com`, `www.website.com`.
+It might be nice if `url-blocker` automatically prefixed non `www.` entries with `www.`.
+However, I am unsure how I would like to handle websites that are not prefixed with `www.`, so for now I'm keeping any implicit behavior explicit until I have stronger opinions about this.